elfgod/GatsbyJS-Bootcamp/README.md

 ### 7. GraphQL

 - In GraphiQL use this command to open options for querying:
   `ctrl + spacebar`

+- Field Alias: Change query from siteMetadata to info
+  `info:siteMetadata`